New commissions for RVW150

 Vaughan Williams Bursaries

-From a record number of applicants, this year six awards of £4000 have been announced towards Masters studies in composition at British universities or conservatoires.
-(Five in 2020).
+Five awards of £4000 will be made towards Masters studies in composition at British universities or conservatoires will beannounced in June 2022

 The 2021 recipients of the prestigious Vaughan Williams Bursaries are (L to R) Oran Johnson (Royal Academy of Music), Georgia Denham (University of Cambridge), Oscar Ridout (Royal College of Music), Xia Leon Sloane (Royal Northern College of Music), Sam Longbottom (Royal Northern College of Music) and Philip Rousiamanis (Royal Northern College of Music)